jcvdav/villasenor-derbez/content/home/join.md

 ## PhD Positions for Fall '26

-I am hoping to recruit up to two PhD students to start in Fall 2026.
-Prospective students should contact me well in advance of the application deadline with a description of their background and research interests.
+I am hoping to recruit up to two fully funded PhD students to start in Fall 2026.
+Prospective students should contact me well in advance of the application deadline.
+Please include your CV and a description of your past experience in academic research, as well as your research interests and motivations for pursuing a PhD.

 # Undergraduate / Masters opportunities